nickassafkirk/Memory_Minder_Memory_Game/README.md

 Is used to add structure, layout and a mobile-first responsive design to the website.

-Javascript, jQuery and Popper.js are also referenced by bootstrap for responsive components like the navbar, modals, collapse and accordian.
+jQuery and Popper.js are also referenced by bootstrap for responsive components like the navbar and collapse functionality.

+Javascript

 ![Gitpod Logo](assets/images/technologies/gitpod.png)
 ### Gitpod